Open access and copyright

 As part of Plan S, opens an external URL in a new window, funding bodies require all recipients of funding to publish all project results under the terms of open access.
 One of the core aspects of this is to create greater levels of transparency in academic publications.

 The rules apply for projects with a start date on or after January 1, 2021.
 A Journal Checker Tool, opens an external URL in a new window is now available to help researchers to identify journals that comply with Plan S. The tool is run jointly by the members of cOAlition S, opens an external URL in a new window.
-See also the news on the beta version go-live, opens an external URL in a new window.
+FWF supports Plan S and has implemented the principles in its Open Access Policy, opens an external URL in a new window.

 Copyright and licences